bmc/daemonize/index.md

 * Handle any `SIGCLD` signals

 Most programs that are designed to be run as daemons do that work for themselves.
-However, you’ll occasionally run across one that does not.
+However, you'll occasionally run across one that does not.
 When you must run a daemon program that does not properly make itself into a true Unix daemon, you can use *daemonize* to force it to run as a true daemon.